Ballymun: Social challenges, community activity

-Regeneration of Ballymun
+Regeneration

 The government and Dublin City Council agreed an ambitious regeneration plan for Ballymun, with a budget exceeding €440 million.
 The creation of Ballymun Regeneration Limited as a limited company controlled by Dublin City Council initiated the main part of the project, beginning of the demolition of the Ballymun flats, and planned to conclude with the emergence of a "new town" of Ballymun.
 As of 2008, six of the seven towers (Pearse, Ceannt, McDermott, McDonagh, Connolly, and Clarke) as well as three eight-storey blocks and seven four-storey blocks had been demolished by DSM, with the residents generally rehoused in new "state-of-the-art" housing in Ballymun.
 The new housing is a mixture of public, private, voluntary and co-operative housing.
 The residential aspects of the "new Ballymun" were largely completed by 2013.
 Several films and documentary TV programmes were produced during the regeneration period.

 Positive aspects

-The regeneration delivered the promised new housing, and many other amenities, including reworked park areas, a major City Council office facility, Health Service facilities, a public leisure centre, the Axis arts centre, student accommodation, a new hotel, and some renewed retail facilities.
+The regeneration delivered the expected new housing, and a number of other amenities, including reworked park areas, a Dublin City Council office facility, health service facilities, a public leisure centre, the Axis arts centre, student accommodation, a new hotel, and some renewed retail facilities.